melissaveraherbst/boss-machine/README.md

 ## 🎯 Project Goal

 The goal of this project is to focus on Express routes.
-Starter files included everything except for the content of the server.js file.
+Starter files included everything except for the contents server.js and the routes in the server folder.

 ## 🕹️ How to Use

+To get started, follow these steps:

+1. Open the root project directory in your terminal.
+2. Run the following command to install the project dependencies and build the front-end application:

+    ```bash
+    npm install
+    ```

+4. Once the installation is complete, start the server with the following command:

+    ```bash
+    npm run start
+    ```

-First, open the root project directory in your terminal.
-Run npm install to install the dependencies of this project and build the front-end application.
-Once it has finished installing, you can run npm run start to begin your server.
-You’ll see Server listening on port 4001 in the terminal.
-The npm run start script will automatically restart your server whenever you make changes to the server.js file or server/ folder.
-If you want to turn this off, simply start your server with the node server.js command.
-You can kill either process with the Ctrl + C command.
+4. Check your terminal for the message "Server listening on port 4001."
+This indicates that the server is running.
+5. The npm run start script will automatically restart the server whenever changes are made to the server.js file or the server/ folder.
+If you prefer to disable this feature, start your server using the following command:

-You should use Google Chrome (at least version 60) or Firefox (at least version 55).
+    ```bash
+    node server.js
+    ```

+6. To stop the server or the npm script, use the Ctrl + C command in your terminal.

+Make sure to use Google Chrome (version 60 or higher) or Firefox (version 55 or higher) for the best experience.

 ## 🧩 API Routes